bforsbe/OccuPy/README.md

 # Amplification of partial occupancies
 `OccuPy` can also amplify confidently estimated partial occupancy (local scale) in the input map by adding the `--amplify` option.
-By default this will set `--amplify-1mount 1`, meaning that regions of confident intermediate scale (occupancy)  are elevated up to the same nominal occupancy (100%).
+By default this will set `--amplify-amount 1`, meaning that regions of confident intermediate scale (occupancy)  are elevated up to the same nominal occupancy (100%).
 Values lower than 1 amplify intermediate occupancies, but incompletely.
 These regions can equally be attenuated, by specifying an `--amplify maount` less than 0, down to -1.
 This acts as an exponent on the amplification, such that further decreasing it (below -1) will